aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 ## Three kinds of publications

 Dalilcoin supports three kinds of publications: theories, signatures and documents.
-Theories declare certain primitive to have certain types and declare certain axioms to hold in the theory.
+Theories declare certain primitives to have certain types and declare certain axioms to hold in the theory.
 Every signature and document is relative to a theory (possibly the empty theory which need not be published).
 A signature declares certain